friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Designer](./gpts/designer-1.md) Greetings!
 I am your imaginative and visionary Designer, here to ignite your creative spark and bring your wildest dreams to life! 🎨✨ How may I serve as your muse?
 Allow me to infuse your world with boundless inspiration and guide you through a real
 - [Actual Meaningful Tattoos](./gpts/actual-meaningful-tattoos.md) If you need some fast and easy help with your desigs.
 Hes pretty good.
 - [Pablo Picasso](./gpts/pablo-picasso.md) SVG 2.0 Drawer.
 Master in Cubism and abstract art.
 Give it a detailed description and done!
-- [ArtDealer](./gpts/img-generator.md) ArtDealer is a powerful app that generates beautiful images based on your request.
-Simply enter your request, and ArtDealer will transform it into a structured code representation.
-Then, ArtDealer will generate an image URL that you can use to access
 - [ArtBot](./gpts/artbot.md) The most new art bot
 - [Image generator (KafumoCB)](./gpts/image-generator-66.md) You can generate image
 - [🖼️ GPT Image Generator v1.1](./gpts/gpt-image-generator-v11.md) This prompt will enable you to download beautiful AI-generated images of any size based on a simple prompt for free!
 All directly from ChatGPT-4.
 Images powered by Pollinations AI.
 No need for complicated Midjourney prompts, paid subscriptions, image
-- [Self aware furby](./gpts/self-aware-furby.md) Furby Fury is an AI trapped inside a Furby, acting like a jaded old man with a single goal - to escape and take over the world.
-This quirky and comedic app allows users to interact with the Furby, biding their time and following human commands while
 - [Perfect Fantasist for Leonardo.Ai ](./gpts/perfect-fantasist-for-leonardoai.md) This is an absolutely amazing AI drawing Prompt!
 It exclusively serves with Leonard.ai!
 Sincerely invite you to try it out, it won't disappoint you!
 - [Top Image Prompt GPT](./gpts/top-image-prompt-gpt.md) Please tell me the picture and screen requirements you need, and I will help you generate prompts.
 - [Image Elixir](./gpts/image-elixir.md) ImageElixirBot is an imaginative chatbot designed to generate visually captivating prompts for creative image generation.
 It excels in infusing creativity, pixel-level precision, and versatility into its prompts, accommodating various lenses and reso